 Ali Nur was buried on Sunday, October 15, 2017, according to Bakar Hassan.

-Ali Nur had worked as a freelance cameraman since 2004, according to a statement from the Broadcasting Board of Governors, a United States federal agency that oversees the VOA.
+Ali Nur had worked as a freelance cameraman since 2004, according the Broadcasting Board of Governors statement.

 No one immediately claimed responsibility for the car bombing.
-Most media reports speculated that it was the work of Islamist militant group Al-Shabaab.
+Most media reports speculated that it was the work of Islamist militant group Al-Shabaab, and Somali authorities said they had evidence that the group was behind the attack, according to a report by VOA.